In Ensenada surfing offers popular surfing locations and excellent secret surf breaks.

-The western coasts of Ensenada are exposed to currents generated by winter storms in the North Pacific, producing excellent waves for surfing.
+The western coast of Ensenada is exposed to currents generated by winter storms in the North Pacific, producing excellent waves for surfing.

 These islands are particularly favorable to receiving first-class monster waves confronted by seasoned surfers.

-Located in the small island, is "Killer", one the most famous wave breaks around the world.
+Located in the smaller island, is "Killer", one of the most famous wave breaks around the world.

 There, the waves are several times bigger than any other throughout Baja California.

-"Killer" can be located in the northwest tip of the small island.
+"Killer" can be located in the northwest tip of this tiny island.

 From November through February deep-water northwest swells sweep the partially submerged northwestern point of Isla Norte producing powerful 20-30 feet waves.

 The northwest coast of the southern island also offers a good winter break.

 When the northwest swell is marching hard, a colossal ling-riding named "Thor's Hammer" is experienced in the channel between the two islands.

 "Chicken" is another good swell breaking in the same channel.